 - 3.1 BMT was set up in 2012 as a registered charity and a company limited by guarantee to manage the Council's historic houses, cultural sites and collections on behalf the City Council.
 The Trust has a trading subsidiary Birmingham Museums Trading Ltd which contributed £644k to BMT in 2019 and its subsidiary charity, Thinktank Trust.
 It should be noted that Birmingham has the largest civic museum service in England. - 3.2 The collections are displayed and stored in nine venues including Birmingham Museum and Art Gallery which operates as the head office for the BMT.
 The collection contains approximately 1 million objects.
 Much of it is designated by Arts Council England (ACE) as being of national importance and many collections are of international significance.
-Only 1% is on display or on loan at any one time.
+Only 10% is on display or on loan at any one time.
 The collection is stored in 2 locations; BMAG and the Museum Collection Centre (MCC), Dollman Street, Nechells.
+Both sites require some refurbishment and improvements to the Councils collection storage facilities in order to continue to comply with the Arts Council's Museums Accreditation Standards.